janscience/MicroConfig/docs/userguide.md

 Sub menus are indicated by `...`.
-You navigate this menu by entering a number followed by return. `q` brings you up one level and also quits the menu. `h` always brings you to the main menu.
+You navigate this menu by entering a number followed by return. `q` brings you up one level and also quits the menu. `h` always brings you back to the main menu.

 If there is no user input over the serial stream for more than 10s, then the menu times out and the program continues.